Frequently Asked Questions

 My voice has shifted and I am feeling a loss of confidence.
 Will this help me?

 Yes.
 We think you will enjoy finding new openness in your body.
 Sometimes we can get to feeling really down about how we sound or what feels different than it used to feel - this class generally makes that all feel like less of a big deal.

 Will this help me find more of my range?

 That’s hard to say.
 Everyone is different.
-What this will definitely help with is finding alignment in the whole body and sometimes that can lead to flexibility in range.
+What this will definitely help with is finding natural coordination in the whole body and sometimes that can lead to flexibility in range.

 Can I take this course while working with my voice teacher?

 Yes.
 You can follow our course while taking your lessons or you can do it as pre-work before beginning with a new teacher.